What website builder is best for a dropship business?

 - Comes with a CDN

 - Some Shopify themes are free, but the best ones will cost around $90 to $180 and more.
 Also, many of Shopify’s apps are for free, but most of them cost, particularly the advance marketing apps to help you grow your store.
-It’s all a part of running a business though.
-That’s the right mind set to have.
-With WordPress though, many of the advanced marketing apps are free through installing WordPress plugins.
-It widely depends though on what you’re after but for the most part just plan on paying allot more overall using Shopify apps and themes.
+It’s common to see people paying $50 to $4,000 extra every month for premium Shopify apps.

 - You have to buy your domain name